timotheicorneille/random-joke/docs-user/contribute.md

 ## Guidelines

-- Assurez-vous que votre code suit les conventions de style Python (PEP 8).
+- Ensure your code follows Python style conventions (PEP 8).
-- Ajoutez des tests pour vos nouvelles fonctionnalites.
+- Add tests for your new features.
-- Mettez a jour la documentation si necessaire.
+- Update the documentation if necessary.